SPRIND Challenge Carbon-to-Value starts with five teams

 SPRIND CHALLENGES.

 SPRIND Challenges are innovation competitions that aim to generate solutions to the major social and technological challenges of our time.
 They create a vision of a better future and gather the scientists, innovators and entrepreneurs who can make this vision a reality.
 Almost anyone can apply, whether a university institution, research institute or start-up.
-We are convinced that the potential for disruptive innovations only becomes visible when they are put into practice.
+We are convinced that the potential for breakthrough innovations only becomes visible when they are put into practice.
 That's why the Challenge teams are funded quickly and unbureaucratically and start immediately in a multi-stage competition.

 Find further information on the Carbon-to-Value Challenge here.